 - Sophy Banks, Co-founder of Transition training and responsible for integrating inner perspectives into the Transition movement.

 ‘She Is Still Sustainable’ (SiSS) is a sister event to She Is Sustainable, which was started in 2015 by Becky Willis, Solitaire Townsend (Futerra), Amy Mount (Green Alliance), Melissa Miners and Hannah Hislop (Unilever).
 There have been four SiS events in England and one in Dublin in February 2018.
 Attendees take time out to share their ideas about how they can affect change in the world, about their lives, choices and the particular joys and challenges of being a woman working in this field.
 ‘She is Still Sustainable’ is specially designed for mid-career women with significant life and work experience behind them.
-You can download the draft agenda here: SiSS 2018 agenda as of 8Feb18 2.
+You can download the draft agenda here (click on the link): SiSS 2018 agenda as of 15Mar18

 Like all SiS events, it is organised by volunteers for love not money, in order to keep the price accessible.
 Our aim is for you to enjoy engaging with other like-minded women, learning by sharing experiences, and leaving with a sense of positivity about your achievements and your future path, with a new network of women in sustainability.
 Our aim is to create an event where we can harness our collective spirit and our vitality as we look to the future.
 SiSS will be a warm, safe, friendly event which is refreshing, inspiring and supportive, embracing difference as well as discovering some shared realities of our lived experience.